tinyg210/shipment-list-demo/README.md

 - upload a new image
 - delete shipment from the list
+- create and update shipment are available only via Postman (or any other API platform)

 Files that are not pictures will be deleted and the shipment picture will be replaced with a generic icon, because we don't want any trouble.